VasylVaskivskyi/microaligner/README.md

 before doing the registration, so the alignment happens only in X-Y coordinates.
 The output image has OME-TIFF metadata, and dimension order TCZYX.

 The pipeline accepts a YAML config file.
-Please check an example inside this repo.
+Please check config_examples folder inside this repo.

 ### Installation